 A good partnership agreement has to provide answers to these questions:

-It's critical to get this sorted out before you start operating as a partnership because this is the most common way that partners step on each other's toes.
-What will each partner actually do?
+- What Is the Division of Work Between the Partners?: It's critical to get this sorted out before you start operating as a partnership because this is the most common way that partners step on each other's toes.
+What will each partner do?
 How will they do it day to day?
 Who's responsible for what decisions?

-Partners often bring the property to the partnership that is less tangible that a piece of land or a building.
+- What Property Is Included in the Partnership and How Is It Defined?: Partners often bring the property to the partnership that is less tangible than a piece of land or a building.
 Client lists, computer applications, goodwill, process designs - whatever personal or intellectual property that an individual brings to a partnership needs to be itemized and described in your partnership agreement.
 And if a partner is bringing the tangible property to the partnership, get that written down and described, too.